Photo of campus building in the blue sky

 Withdrawal and Refund of Tuition

 Under exceptional conditions, a student who officially drops or withdraws after the refund period may submit a petition for a partial refund which, if approved, will be prorated according to the date of official withdrawal.
-Information on refund petitions may be found on the Refund Policy and Refund Appeal Process webpage.
+Information on refund petitions may be found on the Refunds and Refund Appeals, University Policy 3420 webpage.

 Code of Student Conduct Violations